epok

 @type http

-endpoint https://app.getepok.dev/api/v1/fluentd
+endpoint https://ingest.getepok.dev/api/v1/fluentd

 headers {"Authorization": "Bearer YOUR_API_KEY"}